etspaan/hockey-reminder-lambda-rust/README.md

 ### 1) Prerequisites
 - Rust toolchain installed
 - AWS account and credentials configured (AWS CLI or your preferred method)
-- A Discord Webhook URL for both test and production modes
+- A Discord Webhook URL for production mode (optionally provide a separate test webhook)
 - Outbound internet access for the Lambda function (Discord webhooks require internet).
 If your Lambda runs in a VPC, ensure proper NAT/egress is configured.